top of page

 Interview with our Head of Research and Development

 Behind an innovation, there are always special people.
-As you could read in our article 10 candles for bNovate, one of them is Fabrice Merenda.
-Even though he only took up the
+As you can read in our article 10 candles for bNovate, one of them is Fabrice Merenda.
+Even though he only took up the position of Head of R&D a few months ago, Fabrice has been part of the bNovate's history since the beginning.

 Dear Fabrice, even if you started to work for bNovate in 2011, you fully joined the company only 7 months ago.
 Can you tell us more about your story?